In 2008, I took a leap of faith from my cushy corporate sales job and launched my first entrepreneurial endeavor.

 I had little cash reserves but a lot of ambition.

 As with any major transition, I got sick three weeks into building my new venture.
-I got hospitalized for a week and was forced to fast during my entire stay.
-On day seven, I was discharged with a $40,000 medical bill and a prescription for a $40 antibiotic to kill the parasite in my colon I had contracted from the hospital bed.
+Was hospitalized for a week and forced to fast during my entire stay.
+On day seven, I was discharged with a $40,000 medical bill and a $40 prescription to rid of the parasitic infection contracted from the hospital bed.

 If you’d have said to me, ‘Things happen for a reason,’ I would have told you to take your yoga mat and shove it where the sun don’t shine.

 The saying “Stress Kills” is no joke.
 Nothing can ever prepare you for epic fails like these.

 Times when your back is up against the wall.

 Feeling like a good-for-nothing waste of space.

 For a few days during my downward spiral, I entertained the idea of letting myself wither away to nothing so my son could collect my life insurance.